The House by the Cemetery: Plot

-In New York City, Bob Boyle and his parents, Norman and Lucy Boyle, are moving into the same house.
+Meanwhile, Bob Boyle and his parents, Norman and Lucy, move into a house in New Whitby, Massachusetts.
 Norman's ex-colleague, Dr. Peterson, who murdered his mistress before committing suicide, was the previous owner.
 The Boyles are to stay there while Norman researches old houses.
-As his mother packs, Bob looks at a house's photograph and notices a girl in it.
+As his mother packs, Bob notices a photograph of a house in which a girl is standing at the window with a fearful expression.
 In New Whitby, Boston, Bob waits in his parents' car while they collect the house keys.
-The girl from the photograph appears across the street.
-The girl, Mae Freudstein, whom only Bob can see, warns him to stay away.
+The girl from the photograph, Mae Freudstein, appears across the street and warns him to stay away.
+Only Bob can see her.
 In the real estate office, Mrs. Laura Gittleson is annoyed when her colleague hands the couple "the Freudstein keys."
-She insists it is called "Oak Mansion" and promises to find the Boyles a babysitter.
+She insists that it is called "Oak Mansion" and promises to find the Boyles a babysitter.

 Oak Mansion is in a poor state of repair.
 The cellar door is locked and nailed shut.
 A woman arrives and introduces herself as Ann, the babysitter.
 That night, Norman hears noises and finds Ann unblocking the cellar door.
 The next day, Norman goes to the library to peruse Peterson's materials.
-The chief librarian, Mr. Wheatley, appears to recognize him, but Norman claims he is mistaken.
-The assistant librarian, Daniel Douglas, then informs Norman that Peterson conducted private research at the house.
+The chief librarian, Mr. Wheatley, appears to recognize him but Norman claims that he is mistaken.
+The assistant librarian then informs Norman that Peterson conducted private research at the house.
 He studied records of area disappearances and other demographic data.

-Mae shows Bob a tombstone on the grounds marked "Mary Freudstein" and says she is not really buried there.
+Mae shows Bob a tombstone on the grounds marked "Mary Freudstein" and says she is not buried there.
 Indoors, Lucy finds the tombstone of "Jacob Tess Freudstein" while sweeping the hallway.
-When Norman returns, he reassures her that some older houses have indoor tombs because of the hard wintry ground.
-Norman opens the cellar door and walks down the stairs, only to be attacked by a bat, which won't let go until he stabs it repeatedly.
-Spooked, the family drives down to the real estate office and demands to be re-housed but are told it will be a few more days before they can move.
+Norman later reassures her that it is normal for some older houses to have indoor tombs.
+He opens the cellar door and walks down the stairs, only to be attacked by a bat, which will not let go until he stabs it repeatedly.
+Spooked, the family drives to the real estate office and demands to be re-housed but are told it will be days before they can move.
 While the Boyles are at the hospital to treat Norman's injuries from the bat, Mrs. Gittleson arrives at the house to tell them of a new property.
 Letting herself in, she stands over the Freudstein tombstone, which cracks apart, pinning her ankle.
-A figure emerges, stabs her to death with a fireplace poker, and drags her into the cellar.
+The killer then stabs Gittleson to death with a fireplace poker and drags her into the cellar.